Multiply the following and simplify.(5−i)(12)\left(5-i\right)\lef... | Study Prep in Pearson+

 Identify the expression to multiply: \(\left(5 - i\right) \times 12\).

-Since there are no like terms to combine further, the expression \$60 - 12i$ is already simplified.
+Combine the results to write the product as a single expression: \$60 - 12i$.

-Review the result to ensure the sign and terms are correct, confirming the simplified product is \$60 - 12i$.
+Since there are no like terms to combine further, the expression \$60 - 12i$ is the simplified product.

 Watch next